Lydian mode chord chart

 Four-note chords in Lydian modes

-I | II | iii | iv | V | vi | vii |
+| I | II | iii | iv | V | vi | vii |

-C#maj7 | D#7 | E#m7 | Gm7b5 | G#6 | A#m7 | Cm7 |
+| C#maj7 | D#7 | E#m7 | Gm7b5 | G#6 | A#m7 | Cm7 |

-F#maj7 | G#7 | A#m7 | Cm7b5 | C#6 | D#m7 | Fm7 |
+| F#maj7 | G#7 | A#m7 | Cm7b5 | C#6 | D#m7 | Fm7 |

-Bmaj7 | C#7 | D#m7 | Fm7b5 | F#6 | G#m7 | A#m7 |
+| Bmaj7 | C#7 | D#m7 | Fm7b5 | F#6 | G#m7 | A#m7 |

-Emaj7 | F#7 | G#m7 | A#m7b5 | B6 | C#m7 | D#m7 |
+| Emaj7 | F#7 | G#m7 | A#m7b5 | B6 | C#m7 | D#m7 |

-Amaj7 | B7 | C#m7 | D#m7b5 | E6 | F#m7 | G#m7 |
+| Amaj7 | B7 | C#m7 | D#m7b5 | E6 | F#m7 | G#m7 |

-Dmaj7 | E7 | F#m7 | G#m7b5 | A6 | Bm7 | C#m7 |
+| Dmaj7 | E7 | F#m7 | G#m7b5 | A6 | Bm7 | C#m7 |

-Gmaj7 | A7 | Bm7 | C#m7b5 | D6 | Em7 | F#m7 |
+| Gmaj7 | A7 | Bm7 | C#m7b5 | D6 | Em7 | F#m7 |

-Cmaj7 | D7 | Em7 | F#m7b5 | G6 | Am7 | Bm7 |
+| Cmaj7 | D7 | Em7 | F#m7b5 | G6 | Am7 | Bm7 |

-Fmaj7 | G7 | Am7 | Bm7b5 | C6 | Dm7 | Em7 |
+| Fmaj7 | G7 | Am7 | Bm7b5 | C6 | Dm7 | Em7 |

-Bbmaj7 | C7 | Dm7 | Em7b5 | F6 | Gm7 | Am7 |
+| Bbmaj7 | C7 | Dm7 | Em7b5 | F6 | Gm7 | Am7 |

-Ebmaj7 | F7 | Gm7 | Am7b5 | Bb6 | Cm7 | Dm7 |
+| Ebmaj7 | F7 | Gm7 | Am7b5 | Bb6 | Cm7 | Dm7 |

-Abmaj7 | Bb7 | Cm7 | Dm7b5 | Eb6 | Fm7 | Gm7 |
+| Abmaj7 | Bb7 | Cm7 | Dm7b5 | Eb6 | Fm7 | Gm7 |

-Dbmaj7 | Eb7 | Fm7 | Gm7b5 | Ab6 | Bbm7 | Cm7 |
+| Dbmaj7 | Eb7 | Fm7 | Gm7b5 | Ab6 | Bbm7 | Cm7 |

-Gbmaj7 | Ab7 | Bbm7 | Cm7b5 | Db6 | Ebm7 | Fm7 |
+| Gbmaj7 | Ab7 | Bbm7 | Cm7b5 | Db6 | Ebm7 | Fm7 |

-Cbmaj7 | Db7 | Ebm7 | Fm7b5 | Gb6 | Abm7 | Bbm7 |
+| Cbmaj7 | Db7 | Ebm7 | Fm7b5 | Gb6 | Abm7 | Bbm7 |

 Comments

 The four-note chords in the second table are not the only possible four-note chords based on the Lydian, and it can of course be extended to five-note chords as well.
-The V chord, for example, could also be major 7th, major 9th and major 13th.
+The V chord, for example, can also be major 7th, major 9th and major 13th.

-Some chord progressions including extended Lydian based chords:
+Some Lydian-based chord progressions including extended chords:

 C - D7 - Gmaj7 - Em7 (C Lydian)